chriscdn/to-date/README.md

 # @chriscdn/to-date

-A utility for converting numbers and strings to `Date`.
+A utility for converting numbers and strings into `Date` objects.

 ## Motivation

-This package adds a few conveniences over simply calling `new Date(value)`:
+This package offers several improvements over directly calling `new Date(value)`, including:

-- returns `undefined` instead of an `Invalid Date` object if the result is not a valid date
+- Returning `null` instead of an `Invalid Date` object when the input is not a valid date.
-- detects whether a `number` input is in seconds, milliseconds, or microseconds, and converts accordingly
+- Automatically detecting whether a `number` input is in seconds, milliseconds, or microseconds and converting accordingly.
-- includes an `isDate` function to test if an object is a valid date
+- Providing an `isDate` function to check if a value is a valid `Date` object.

 ## Installation